Medically reviewed by Drugs.com. Last updated on Aug 22, 2022.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of metronidazole and other antibacterial drugs, metronidazole should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Metronidazole Capsules USP 375 mg and other antibacterial drugs, Metronidazole Capsules USP 375 mg should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Metronidazole Capsules Description

 Metronidazole Capsules USP 375 mg is an oral formulation of the synthetic nitroimidazole antimicrobial agent, 2-methyl-5-nitro-1H-imidazole-1-ethanol, which has the following structural formula:

 Metronidazole Capsules USP 375 mg contain 375 mg of metronidazole USP.
 Inactive ingredients include corn starch, magnesium stearate, gelatin, titanium dioxide, FD&C Yellow No. 5 and iron oxide black.

 Metronidazole Capsules - Clinical Pharmacology